 We might seek a therapy for various reasons: depression, anxiety, feeling lost or overwhelmed.
-Each country possesses different mental health system - in some, therapy is available through a public medical care; in others insurance is required, in some others, we can undergo a therapy through a private practice; and still, in others, there is a combination of all of these options.
+Each country possesses different mental health system - in some, therapy is available through a public medical care.
+In others, insurance is required.
+But in most places, we can undergo a therapy through a private practice.

 Getting a good therapy is not a simple matter, as there are many things to consider before we decide to either go to a therapist privately or through the public mental health care.
-In this article, I’m gonna focus on most important elements which we should consider before committing ourselves to a therapy.
+In this article, I will focus on the most important elements which we should consider before committing ourselves to a therapy.

 1. Am I ready?

 Therapy requires commitment, occasional leaps of trust, resilience and being open to all kinds of possibilities.
-When I started my first therapy, which only lasted for few sessions, I was not ready to receive what has been given to me.
-Many people might have an impression that therapist is there to provide us with a magic pill that will make all problems go away.
+When I started my first therapy years ago, which lasted only a few sessions, I was not ready to receive what has been given to me.
+Many people might have an impression that the therapist is there to provide us with a magic pill that will make all problems go away.
 It doesn’t work exactly like this.

-I strongly believe that at each point in our lives, we are receptive to certain lessons while blind to other ones.
-If we are forced, or if we force ourselves to learn something through a short cut, chances are that we will not be receptive enough to receive the gift of someone’s teachings.
-Especially highly intuitive people will understand this idea - sometimes is simply not the right time.
+I strongly believe that at each point in our lives we are receptive to certain lessons - whilst being blind to others.
+If we are forced or if we force ourselves to learn something by using a shortcut, chances are that we will not be receptive enough to receive the gift of someone’s teachings.
+Especially highly intuitive people will understand this idea - sometimes it's simply not the right time.

-The best lessons are learned through experience.
-Of course, being told by someone what to do and what to avoid doing can shield us from making many mistakes but equally will prevent us from learning things we wouldn’t have learned if we didn’t make any mistakes.
+The best lessons are learnt through experience.
+Of course, being told by someone what to do and what to avoid doing can shield us from making many mistakes, but equally, receiving such advice might prevent us from learning things we wouldn’t have learnt if we didn’t make any mistakes.

-The same rules apply to therapy - there are many lessons to be learned in the process of therapeutic change, but we must be ready to change in the first place.
+The same rules apply to therapy - there are many lessons to be learnt in the process of the therapeutic change, but we must be ready to change in the first place.